imdeep2905/Neural-Network-Sandbox/HELP.md

 ![choose_loss](https://github.com/imdeep2905/Neural-Network-Sandbox/blob/master/Frontend/imgs/choose_loss.png)

-Actually it's little hactic to select just right learning rate for your project.Feel free to experiment with different learning rates and see which gives best accuracy/mse.
+Actually it's little hard to select just right learning rate for your project.Feel free to experiment with different learning rates and see which one gives best results.

 Our Advice is to start with smaller learning rate and gradually increase it untill you find best one.

 ### Choose Weights Intialization

 ### Choose Epochs

-Start with low number of epochs and increase it untill you find best one.
+Guessing right number of epochs also require experience.But you can start with less epochs and gradually increase it untill you find best one for your project.

 # Demo Tutorial

 ### Will be Updated Soon !